SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/config_service_orchestration/Service_Orch_configuring_resource_and_pools.md

 ### Hiding resource selection for a specific node

 It is possible to hide a specific node in the Booking Wizard regardless of whether a resource is available for it.
-To do so:
+To do so: <!-- RN 19619 -->

 1. In the Services module, go to the *definitions* tab.